 .pb_istream_t

-and pb_ostream_t
+and

-structures (this does not mean the contents of the stream itself, just the stream definition).The following data is regarded as untrusted.
+the stream itself, just the stream definition).The following data is regarded as untrusted.
 Invalid/malicious data in these will cause “garbage in, garbage out” behaviour.
 It will not cause buffer overflows, information disclosure or other security problems:

 pb_istream_t